pingcap/docs/tidb-lightning/tidb-lightning-backends.md

 # TiDB Lightning Backends

-The backend determines how `tidb-lightning` imports data into the target cluster.
+The backend determines how TiDB Lightning imports data into the target cluster.

 TiDB Lightning supports the following [backends](/tidb-lightning/tidb-lightning-glossary.md#back-end):